TelerikAcademy/Web-Applications-with-Node.js/00. Course-Introduction/slides/README.md

 <!-- attr: { id:'table-of-contents' } -->
 # Table of Contents
 - What's Coming Next in the Academy?
-- The End-to-end JavaScript Applications (Node.js) Program
+- The End-to-end JavaScript Applications (Node.js) Course Program
 - The Trainers Team
 - Exams and Evaluation
   - The Practical Exam